 I’m not a smart woman, and the distinction between hypothesis and theory often defeats me.
-It seem as though the dividing line is acceptance though I’m not sure exactly where that should be drawn.
+It seems as though the dividing line is acceptance though I’m not sure exactly where that should be drawn.
 I often say ‘hypothesis’ when I’m writing to mean a little explanation of an observation, something which only matters for a small part of the text.
 Now I would like to use the word ‘theory’ to mean a big explanation.
 I want to put forward an explanation for the whole text.
 Not a solution, as I can’t read a single word, but an explanation of why Voynich text is like it is.

 My theory brings together a lot of the things I’ve been researching over the last months.
 I have certainly hinted at it here and there and many of the details will already be known.
 I must admit that I’ve been using this theory to guide my views of the text for some time yet I’ve selfishly kept it to myself.